Berkeley-CS61B/website-fa23/materials/lab/lab06/index.md

 optimizations discussed above, and take note of the tie-breaking scheme that is described in the comments of some of the methods.

-For the above functions you should also correctly handle faulty inputs, e.g if invalid vertices are passed into the above functions, throw an `IllegalArgumentException`.
+You should also correctly handle faulty inputs, e.g if invalid vertices are passed into the functions, throw an `IllegalArgumentException`.
 You can throw an `IllegalArgumentException` with the following line:

     throw new IllegalArgumentException("Some comment to describe the reason for throwing.");